drvgautam/drvgautam/README.md

 - 👋 Hi, I’m @drvgautam
-- 👀 I’m interested in mathematical modelling and simuation
+- 👀 I’m interested in mathematical modelling and simulation

 <!---